yesinteractive/dadjokes/readme.md

 Controller callbacks can be a function, an object method, a static method or a closure.
 See php documentation to learn more about the callback pseudo-type.
 This flexibility gives developers free range to develop class or classless based apps MVC based applications or more simpler, less structured, functional based applications.
 This flexibility I find is very useful for rapid development of REST based applications and rapid development of microservices.

+## FSL Extension of Limonade ##
+See /controllers/fsl_controllers.php for a list of provided FSL functions that extend the Limonade framework (sessions management, JWT tokens, encryption, etc.)

+FSL provides additional security to deal with XSS and other threats that were not addressed in the original Limonade framework.

 Enjoy!